devnote-dev/license/README.md

 2. Run `shards install`

+> **Warning**
+> This shard only works with Crystal version 1.9.0 and above.
+This is due to how enum members are parsed from certain string formats.

 ## Usage

 Licenses are loaded at compile time depending on the methods you use.
 [Click here](/src/licenses/) for the full list of available licenses.